kgryte/v8-perf/README.md

 #### Random Numbers

-The fourth test runs a `FOR` loop which adds to freshly generated random numbers.
+This test runs a `FOR` loop which adds two freshly generated random numbers.
 The average time printed to `stdout` is the average iteration time.

 ``` javascript
 var start = process.hrtime();